Linux on windows 10

 (this will take a couple of hours, go get some coffee)

 Microsoft is supporting linux on windows 10 (64bit only).
 Use the the following guide to install linux (AKA "bash") on windows 10 :

-At the step entitled "Create a UNIX user" choose (i) a simple username (no Greek letters, no spaces, no special characters, no upper-case letters, just a plain/simple user name like 'babis' or 'toula'), and, (ii) a password that you can remember (further steps below will fail if you don't have your unix password).
+At the step where you create a UNIX user choose (i) a simple username (no Greek letters, no spaces, no special characters, no upper-case letters, just a plain/simple user name like 'babis' or 'toula'), and, (ii) a password that you can remember (further steps below will fail if you don't have your unix password).

 Step 2 : Install a graphics environment and fonts for Linux.

 Install a graphics environment for Linux by downloading and installing the following program :